 A popular plant for any kitchen garden, tomatoes come in all different varieties.
-The most common to obtain are those used raw in salads, but of course different varieties are available from those that are delicious sliced and fried, to those that are used to create tasty soups and sauce bases.
+They are often just used raw in salads, but of course, there are so many uses—from slicing and frying to tasty soups and sauce bases.
 With the right knowledge, tomatoes will give you a steady crop for use in the kitchen to make your own flavoursome sauces the whole year round.

 Sauce tomatoes are somewhat bland if eaten raw, but when cooked, the flavour is released to make a rich and nutritious base, full of vitamin C, potassium, folate, vitamin K, and the antioxidant lycopene, which has been linked to many health benefits, including reducing the risks of heart disease and cancer.
 So which are the varieties worth selecting for your garden?

 A large-fruited Italian plum tomato, Giulietta produces egg-shaped fruit from July to September, and grows well even under cool conditions.
 It thrives in greenhouses, or when grown in a sunny, sheltered outdoor spot.
 Giulietta will grow to a height of up to 200cm so will need to be secured to stakes, and grown about 50cm apart.

 It is a large-fruited tomato, producing high yields and is resistant to a great number of diseases, making it easy to grow.
 As they are resistant to most soil-borne pests and diseases, they can be grown straight in the soil as opposed to grow bags.

 Prized by Michelin chefs, the San Marzano is a famous heirloom variety, grown by kitchen gardeners for over a century.
 With a low water content, it is perfect for creating pasta sauces, rich passatas, and even pizza sauce.